MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 Download and install the latest [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md).

 1. Run the sample locally on your machine.
-If you need instructions, refer to the readme file for the [C# Sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/13.core-bot), [JS Sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/13.core-bot) or [Python Sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/13.core-bot).
+If you need instructions, refer to the `README` file for the [C# Sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/13.core-bot), [JS Sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/13.core-bot) or [Python Sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/13.core-bot).

 1. In the Emulator, type a message such as "travel to Paris" or "going from Paris to Berlin".
 Use any utterance found in the file FlightBooking.json for training the intent "Book flight".